ashmitmorwal3/calender-app/README.md

-The Dynamic Event Calendar App is an interactive and visually appealing calendar application designed to help users organize and manage events.
-With a modern and user-friendly interface, this app allows users to easily navigate through dates, create events, and view detailed event information with ease.
-The app is built using React.js and includes a variety of features for a seamless experience.
+The Dynamic Event Calendar App is a sleek and interactive calendar tool built with React.js, designed to help users easily organize and manage events.

-Features:
+Key Features:
-Responsive Design: The app is designed to work across various screen sizes, from desktop to mobile devices.
-It adapts to different screen resolutions with ease.
+Responsive Design: Adapts seamlessly across devices, from desktop to mobile.

-Interactive Calendar Grid: Users can click on any date to add, view, or edit events.
-Dates are displayed in a well-organized grid format, with each day box clickable and responsive to user actions.
+Interactive Calendar Grid: Clickable dates allow users to add, view, and edit events.

-Today’s Date Highlighted: The current date is prominently highlighted for easy reference, helping users quickly identify today's events.
+Today's Date Highlighted: The current date is prominently displayed for quick reference.

-Event Modal: Users can create, edit, and view events through a modal interface that appears when a date is clicked.
-The modal allows users to input event details such as title, description, time, and more.
+Event Modal: A user-friendly modal for creating, editing, and viewing event details like title, description, and time.

-Event Controls: The app provides easy-to-use controls to navigate between months and view events for any selected day.
+Event Controls: Simple navigation buttons to switch between months and view events.

-Event Notifications: The app can notify users about upcoming events, ensuring they don’t miss anything important.
+Event Notifications: Alerts for upcoming events to ensure nothing is missed.

-Modern Aesthetics: With a sleek design, the app incorporates subtle animations, transitions, and hover effects to enhance the user experience.
-The interface uses modern CSS for styling, featuring smooth animations, interactive button designs, and easy-to-read fonts.
+Modern Aesthetics: Smooth animations, hover effects, and a polished interface for a delightful user experience.

 Tech Stack:
 Frontend: React.js for building the dynamic user interface.